navabhi07/Airline-Ticket-Booking-Microservices/readme.md

 This project implements an Airline Booking System using a microservices architecture.
 The system is designed to handle flight management, bookings, user notifications, and provide a unified API interface.

-For more details, refer to the diagram above.
+For more details, refer to the diagram .

- [Notification Service]
 ```
 ## 🌐 System Architecture
 Here’s a visual representation of the system architecture: